cypress-io/cypress/npm/cypress-schematic/README.md

 Read our docs to learn more about speeding up test execution in CI via [Cypress parallelization](https://on.cypress.io/parallelization)

+## Migrating from Protractor to Cypress?

+Read our [migration guide](https://on.cypress.io/protractor-to-cypress) to help you make the transition from Protractor to Cypress.

 ## Questions or Issues?

 Visit our [plugins discussion](https://github.com/cypress-io/cypress/discussions/categories/plugins) to ask questions or report issues related to this package.
-For a complete Protractor to Cypress migration guide [click here](https://on.cypress.io/protractor-to-cypress).

 ## License